By Michelle Railey

 I would bet they have aged the same, though they had such a, um, prodigious (?) start.
 But I don’t know.

 It was a million years ago.
-But I know this: those popular, beautiful girls did not have a mustard yellow and blue and red paisley shirt.
+But I know this: those popular, beautiful girls did not have a severely yellow and blue and red paisley shirt.
 (If they did, they didn’t wear it.)

 But I did.
 With a jean skirt.
 With cheap jeans.
 With black stirrup pants.